 Program 3.2.2 First-Time Homebuyer Funding: The City will establish a program to provide down payment assistance to eligible applicants.
-The City also has approximately \$1.2 million in funding through the previous Successor Agency Fund that can be used for down payment assistance.
+The City is exploring various different funding sources for a down payment assistance program.
+In addition to the above program, the following homebuyer assistance programs offered by the California Housing Finance Agency (CalHFA) are available to Soledad residents: